 AppCafe Docs

-How to write effective prompts and use the AI refinement flow.
+How to write effective requirements and use the AI refinement flow.

-The best prompts explain the product clearly enough that AppCafe does not have to guess the important parts.
+The best requirements explain the product clearly enough that AppCafe does not have to guess the important parts.

 • The product: What the app or site is.